SizzlRetrat/EXBOS/README.md

 your hard drive/device can tell what these mean and can read these languages, you may need to download drivers to EXBOS so it runs =)
+I am not bad at coding, its just i thought it would be fun to make a grade 1 coding operating system =)
 EXBOS is not finished =)